498M-Pranjal/Data-Analysis-Tableau-Dashboard/README.md

 All visualizations, titles, and tooltips update automatically based on the selected metric.

-Interactive Filters:
+* Interactive Filters:
 Filters for Year and Region
 Show/Hide toggle button for filters to improve dashboard viewing experience.

-Top 5 Products View:
+* Top 5 Products View:
 The dashboard consistently displays the Top 5 Products based on the selected metric.
 Implemented using FIXED LOD expressions to ensure results remain unchanged even when filters are applied.

-Filter Actions:
+* Filter Actions:
 Clicking on the Category chart dynamically filters all other visualizations and KPI cards.

-Trend & Average Lines:
+* Trend & Average Lines:
 Trend lines and average reference lines are included where required to highlight performance patterns.

-Clickable Logo:
+* Clickable Logo:
 Clicking on the dashboard logo redirects users to the published Tableau Public dashboard.

 # Dashboard
 <img width="1920" height="1080" alt="Screenshot (24)" src="https://github.com/user-attachments/assets/5673f973-08ca-480c-af89-b87a78775a36" />

+# Project Insights:

+The dashboard highlights key trends in sales, profit, and orders, helping identify top-performing products and regions.
+KPIs such as Profit Margin and Return Rate provide clear visibility into financial efficiency and customer behavior.

+# Conclusion:

+This project demonstrates how interactive dashboards in Tableau can turn complex data into actionable insights.
+By using dynamic metrics, filters, and KPIs, the solution supports better, data-driven business decisions.